-Guidance and potential impacts for the use of renewable and synthetic fuels that are per the specifications detailed above:
+Guidance and potential impacts for the usage of synthetic fuels that are per specifications listed within this section are as follows:

-- No specific conversion process is needed when these fuels are used for the first time of thereafter - May reduce the power output of engines due to their low density.
-Up to 5% reduction may be noted at 100% - Compatible with aftertreatment technologies such as DPF, DOC, and SCR, and can be used on engines that are per Tier 4, Stage V, and/or similar advanced emissions regulations - Compatible with filters and engine oils used with typical diesel fuels.
-No impact on maintenance intervals is expected.
-In general, it is recommended that oil drain intervals are based on oil analysis. - Compatible with elastomeric materials and hoses use on most modern engines.
-Certain elastomers used in older engines (such as engines manufactured prior to the early 1990s) may not be compatible with the new synthetic fuels.
-Refer to your Cat dealer for guidance. - Can be stored in the same tanks used for diesel fuel, and are of similar aging life as diesel fuel.
+- No specific conversion process is needed when these fuels are used for the first time or thereafter. - May reduce the power output of engines due to their low density. up to 5% reduction can be expected at 100%.

+- Compatible with aftertreatment technologies such as DPF, DOC, and SCR. - Can be used on engines that are per Tier 4, Stage V and similar configurations. - Compatible with filters and engine oils used with typical diesel fuels.
+No impact on maintenance intervals is expected. in general, it is recommended that the oil drain intervals are based on oil analysis. - Compatible with elastomeric materials and hoses used on most modern engines.
+Certain elastomers used in older engines (such as engines manufactured prior to the 1990's) may not be compatible with the new synthetic fuels.
+Refer to your Cat dealer for further guidance. - Can be stored in the same tanks used for diesel fuel, and are of similar aging life as diesel fuel.
 As with all fuels, renewable and synthetic fuels have to be managed to reduce contamination and water ingress.
-Refer to the contamination control chapter of this Special Publication.
+Refer to Special Publication, "Diesel Fuel General Information" section for general fuel cleanliness information.

-Caterpillar is following the development of renewable and synthetic fuels, and is involved in the development of appropriate specifications to ensure successful application of these fuels in the engines.
-Use of fuels of low carbon footprint supports Caterpillar's sustainability initiatives.
+Caterpillar is following the development of synthetic fuels, and is involved in the development of appropriate specifications to ensure successful application of these fuels in the engines.
+Use of fuels of low carbon footprint supports the Caterpillar sustainability initiatives.